-Exelon Corporate and Exelon Nuclear headquarters, ComEd, 6 nuclear plants, one wind project, one solar plant and one peaker plant are all located in the northern and central regions of the state.
-In total, Exelon and its family of companies contribute about 12,000 jobs to the local economy and more than $1 billion in property tax payments.
+Exelon Corporate headquarters, ComEd, Exelon Nuclear Midwest regional headquarters, six nuclear plants, one wind project, one solar plant, and one peaker plant are all located in the northern and central regions of the state.
+In total, Exelon and its family of companies contribute about 12,900 jobs to the local economy and more than $1 billion in property tax payments as of 2012.

-Our delivery company, ComEd provides reliable electricity to 3.8 million customers.
-Exelon Nuclear owns and operates 6 nuclear plants and Exelon Power operates one wind project, one solar plant and one peaker plant in the state.
-Exelon Energy will integrate with Constellation as part of the recent merger to provide customer choice through retail energy sales to residential, commercial and industrial customers in Illinois.
+Our delivery company, ComEd, provides reliable electricity to 3.8 million customers.
+Exelon Nuclear owns and operates six nuclear plants, and Exelon Power operates one wind project, one solar plant, and one peaker plant in the state.
+Constellation provides customer choice through retail energy sales to residential, commercial and industrial customers in Illinois.

 Constellation provides commercial, industrial, public sector and government agencies, municipalities and utilities with a comprehensive array of products and services to meet electricity, natural gas, and sustainability needs.
 Constellation also provides competitive pricing for electricity and natural gas, as well as renewable energy options for residential customers.

 In 2010, Exelon constructed Exelon City Solar, a 10-megawatt solar installation, located on a 41-acre brownfield in Chicago’s West Pullman neighborhood.
 The $60 million project captures the sun’s rays and converts them into 14,000 megawatt-hours of clean electricity per year.

 Constellation also works with its customers to reduce energy consumption and offers renewable and sustainable options including: